Defect tolerance: fundamental limits and examples: Fundamental limit for

 We start the section by proving relevant properties of $F(P_S)$.
 We then use these properties to prove the achievability (i.e., upper bound) of \Cref{thm::asymResultLarger}.
+(This achievability proof explains why the quantities used in \Cref{thm::asymResultLarger} are important.)
 Next, we present a symmetrization property which is the key idea of the converse argument of \Cref{thm::asymResultLarger}.
 Putting these elements together gives the complete proof.

 Following the proof, we present a number of observations about \Cref{thm::asymResultLarger}.
-These include a section about how we compute \Cref{thm::asymResultLarger} numerically and a section on our result about the achievable regions for designs where $k$ is finite, but $t$ and $m$ tend to infinity.
+These include a section about how we compute \Cref{thm::asymResultLarger} numerically and a section on the achievable region for designs where $k$ is finite, but $t$ and $m$ are allowed to go to infinity.
 This result follows from the proof of \Cref{thm::asymResultLarger}.
 We also discuss how the Hamming block is optimal in this context.